Hammersmith

+Famous residents of Hammersmith include the 17th century poet John Milton.
+It features in literature in works such as Charles Dickens's Great Expectations and William Morris's News from Nowhere.
+In music, it appears in Gustav Holst's Hammersmith for military band and his Brook Green Suite.
+In the 20th century, many actors lived in the borough.

 Toponymy

-Hammersmith may mean "(Place with) a hammer smithy or forge", although, in 1839, Thomas Faulkner proposed that the name derived from two 'Saxon' words: the initial Ham from ham and the remainder from hythe, alluding to Hammersmith's riverside location.
-In 1922, Gover proposed that the prefix was a personal name, Heahmaer or Hæmar, and stating that the suffix must be Anglo-Saxon from -myðe, meaning the junction of two rivers, as Hammersmith Creek merged with the Thames here.
+Hammersmith may mean "(Place with) a hammer smithy or forge", although, in 1839, Thomas Faulkner proposed that the name derived from two Old English words: Ham from ham and the remainder from hythe, alluding to Hammersmith's riverside location.
+In 1922, Gover proposed that the prefix was a personal name, Heahmaer or Hæmar, and stating that the suffix must be Old English from -myðe, meaning the junction of two rivers, as Hammersmith Creek merged with the Thames here.
 The earliest spelling is Hamersmyth in 1294, with alternative spellings of Hameresmithe in 1312, Hamyrsmyth in 1535, and Hammersmith 1675.